NCATSTranslator/ReasonerAPI/ImplementationGuidance/MigrationGuides/MigrationAndImplementationGuide2-0.md

 ## Full Examples

 This is an example of a 1.6.0-beta Response "transformed" into 2.0 (includes query_graph/parameters).
-Note that the 2.0 query/response has 2 functiona differences:
+Note that the 2.0 query/response has 2 functional differences:
 * COLLATE was set on the intermediate QNode
 * new parameters were added (timeout, custom tiers)